TyroneKisienya/Final/README.md

-App to select medicine reponding to the fungi evolution
+App to select medicine responding to the fungi evolution